ajaitasaini/Ajaita-Twitter-App/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. how to have more organized code
-2. how to debug code
+2. how to debug code more efficiently -- spent a lot of time dealing with bugs that were generic about the issue

 ## Video Walkthrough